 This controls the format and the broadcasting method of the RIP packets that the router sends.
 (It recognizes both formats when receiving.)
-By default, this is set for RIP-1.
+By default, it is disabled.

 - RIP-1 is universally supported.
 RIP-1 is probably adequate for most networks, unless you have an unusual network setup. - RIP-2 carries more information.
 RIP-2B uses subnet broadcasting.